jeffreykegler/old_kollos/notes/misc/leo2.md

 * you first perform all scans;
 * then all completions;
 * then all predictions;
-* and finally do post-processing, including eager computation of Earley items.
+* and finally do post-processing, including eager computation of Leo items.

 This ordering of operations for the parse engine has a large number of pleasant side effects.